LKedward/focal-docs/docs/memory.md

 - `profileName` (`character(*)`, `optional`): descriptive name for printing profiling information.
 See [profiling](../profiling).

 - `access` (one of `'r'`, `'w'`, `'rw'`, `optional`): kernel read/write access to buffer, default `'rw'`.

+!!! note
+    All buffer operations are submitted to the command queue specified at buffer initialisation.
+To change the command queue associated with a buffer use the syntax: `buffer%cmdq => newCmdQ`.

 __Example:__
 read-only integer buffer with 1000 elements